digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/contingent-claims-instrument.rst

   :start-after: -- FIXED_RATE_BOND_TEMPLATE_BEGIN
   :end-before: -- FIXED_RATE_BOND_TEMPLATE_END

 These template variables describe the payoff of the fixed rate bond.
 They will be used to create a :doc:`Contingent Claims <../../concepts/contingent-claims>` tree, which is the internal representation used for modelling and lifecycling in Daml Finance.
-Note that this tree is not part the template above.
+Note that this tree is not part of the template above.
 Instead, it will be created dynamically, as described in the next sections.

 The Claims Interface
 ====================